jamesfolberth/stem-camp-deploy/swarm_legacy/README.md

       |22	| tcp	| 172.31.0.0/16 |
       |22 | tcp	| 172.31.0.0/16 |

 2. Create two amazon ami t2.xlarge worker instances, or however many you will need given the amount of students and attach the security group to them.
+Be aware that the data8 notebooks are 4gb large, so nothing smaller than a t2.large will allow you to build the notebooks.

 3.Install Docker on both the jupyterhub and worker instances:
    ```bash